The School Day

 School lunches are available at school for all pupils at current prices.
 Pupils have a choice of main courses and desserts, with a daily vegetarian option.
 Pupils may bring a packed lunch

 if they prefer.
 This must be in a container, clearly named.
 Pupils may bring a drink, still not fizzy, and water is available to all pupils throughout the day.
 Good table manners and how

 to behave in a social group are an important part of eating together.
 We expect children to behave appropriately under the direction of the Midday Supervisors at lunchtime.

 Free meals are available to those who are in receipt of family credit, job seekers allowance, income support or supported under the Immigration Act.
-Please obtain a form from the office if you wish to apply.
+Please follow the link HERE if you wish to apply.
 This will be dealt with in strictest confidence.

 In the event of school being closed, parents are advised to listen to BBC Radio Suffolk as well as refering to the county website http://schoolclosures.suffolk.gov.uk/ (click on Schools in North of county).
 Please also look at Charsfield and Dennington Facebook page: www.facebook.com/charsfieldschool or https://www.facebook.com/pages/Dennington-CEVCP-Primary-School/407835595957115?ref=hl

 Freedom of Information Publication Scheme

 The school complies with any request for information in accordance with the Freedom of Information Act 2000 and access provision of the Data Protection Act 1998.